frejur/stroustrup-ppp-drills/chapter_07/ch07_review.md

 (Breaks stuff)

 ### Why add comments?
-I don't mean to sound likea broken record, but: Explaining things that cannot be clearly and directly said in code.
+I don't mean to sound like a broken record, but: Explaining things that cannot be clearly and directly said in code.

 ### What should / should NOT be in commentst?
 Sadly, ASCII art is frowned upon.

 ### When do we consider a program finished?
 Never.
 But delivering according to specs is a good rule of thumb!
-"Until time/money runs out" is another possible answer.
+"When time/money has run out" is another possible answer.